grrchrr/VisumotR/README.md

 ![Output from visumot_frame() combined with visumot_summary()](images/frame_summary.jpg)

 ### Follow single tracks within sub-windows
-The output of visumot_fame() does not need to be the whole image.
+The output of visumot_frame() does not need to be the whole image.
 It can be cropped manually or automatically or create sub-windows that allow to follow individual tracks, that might be interesting due to prior perfomed statistical analysis that highlighted for example outliers.

 ![Sub-window output](images/visu_sub.png)